opencoweb/coweb/docs/js/session.rst

 Application acts on session info before joining
 ###############################################

-Imagine an application wants to configure its UI based on the prepare response before joining the session.
+Imagine an application wants to configure its UI based on the session information returned in the response to the prepare request before joining the session.

 .. sourcecode:: javascript